-Glen Leven Farm is a 65-acre working farm established through a Revolutionary War land grant to Thomas Thompson (1759-1837) and bequeathed in 2006 to the Land Trust for Tennessee by Susan McConnell West (1939-2006), the sixth generation of the family to own the land.
-As one of the original settlers of Nashville, Thompson registered the 640-acre grant in 1790 and built a blockhouse near present-day 715 Thompson Lane.
-His son John Thompson (1793-1876) expanded the plantation to approximately 950 acres and in 1857 built the Federal-style house with Greek Revival details still standing today.
+Glen Leven Farm is a 65-acre farm established through a Revolutionary War land grant to Thomas Thompson (1759-1837) and bequeathed in 2006 to the Land Trust for Tennessee by Susan McConnell West (1939-2006).
+As one of the original settlers of Nashville, Thompson registered the 640-acre grant in 1790 and built a blockhouse near present-day 715 Thompson Lane, currently the site of the Pepsi Bottling Company.
+His son John Thompson (1793-1876) expanded the farm operation to approximately 950 acres and in 1857 designed the Federal-style house with Greek Revival that remains the centerpiece of the property to this day.

 Before the Civil War Battle of Nashville (December 15-16, 1864), Glen Leven served as the headquarters of Lt.
 Gen. Stephen D. Lee.
 During the battle, the farm stood between the Confederate and Union lines and served as a field hospital.
-The farm is considered by Civil War historians to be the largest piece of Nashville’s battlefield still intact. (continued below)
+The farm is considered by Civil War historians to be the largest intact piece of Nashville’s battlefield.

 HISTORICAL IMAGE GALLERY: